 If the subject of fairground art is of interest to you, a memorable experience awaits the next time you see Paris.
-A must-see for young and old is the Museum of Fairground Arts, Le Musée des Arts Forains, in the twelfth arrondissement.
-There you will find the largest private collection of games, artifacts and carousels that had been used on the fairgrounds throughout Europe.
+A must-see for young and old is the Museum of Fairground Arts, Le Musée des Arts Forains, in the 12th arrondissement.
+There, you will find the largest private collection of games, artifacts and carousels that had been used on the fairgrounds throughout Europe.
 But should you wish to visit, reservations are required.
 Groups are small.
 Check with your concierge.

 Woody Allen et moi...

 After Woody Allen used the museum as a setting for a cocktail party in the film 'Midnight in Paris,' I spent a memorable Saturday morning there.
-You can read all about it and see several their treasures by clinking the following link: The Museum of Fairground Arts.
+You can read all about it and see several of their treasures by clinking the following link: The Museum of Fairground Arts.

 The current exhibition at the Met, housed in the user-friendly Lehman wing on the first floor, closes May 29th.
-What's new at the Met is an opening carved out between the Medieval courtyard and the Lehman wing that offers a direct path to the exhibit.
+What's new at the Met is an opening carved out between the Medieval Courtyard and the Lehman Wing that offers a direct path to the exhibit.

 Where to ?

-Knowing by now you'd be ready to join me for coffee, I found the most perfect place for a tete-a-tete, one tucked away on the first floor of the Met and tres chic.
-Pull up a chair, s'il vous plait.
+Knowing by now you'd be ready to join me for coffee, I found the most perfect place for a tête-à-tête, one tucked away on the first floor of the Met and très chic.
+Pull up a chair, s'il vous plaît.

-Vous préférez une tasse de café ou un verre de champagne?
+Préféreriez-vous une tasse de café ou un verre de champagne?

 Isn't it gorgeous?
 That’s all for this week, guys and gals.
-Hope to see you next week when I’ll have the coffee ready…And remember...sharing is caring.
+Hope to see you next week when I’ll have the coffee ready and remember... sharing is caring.
 Merci mille fois...